Dental Hygiene Licensure Objective Structured Clinical Exam (DHLOSCE™)

 As a valid and reliable examination developed by professionals, the DHLOSCE will assess whether candidates can apply clinical knowledge and skills in a problem-solving context.
 This will be a national examination with identical content for candidates in all states and regions of the country.
 Content will be determined through utilization of a dental hygiene practice analysis.

-View webinar
+View the webinar

 Recent and Forthcoming Updates